CultureAsData-UIUC/is310-fall-2024/_materials/introducing_humanities_computing/03-intro-versioning.md

 git push origin main
 ```

+However, remember to connect your **local repository with your GitHub repository** (hint: `git remote add origin` if your GitHub repository is empty OR `git remote set-url origin` if you have files in your GitHub).
+If you get any errors, you can always ask for help in the Discord channel or reach out to the Instructors directly.

-You are also encouraged to try out using GitHub Co-Pilot or any other AI chatbot to help you complete this assignment, and if you have questions you can always reach out to the Instructors.
+You are also encouraged to try out using GitHub Co-Pilot or any other AI chatbot to help you complete this assignment, and we also have a mored detailed [lesson on git & GitHub]({{site.baseurl}}/materials/introducing-humanities-computing/05-advanced-git-github) that should cover most issues you might face.

 Once you have completed this assignment, post the link to your GitHub repository in our first discussion forum [https://github.com/cultureasdata-uiuc/is310-fall-2024/discussions/1](https://github.com/cultureasdata-uiuc/is310-fall-2024/discussions/1).